Liouville Type Theorem for the Fractional MHD and Hall-MHD equations in $\mathbb{R}^{3}: The proof of Theorem

-Then we take the $L^2$ inner products of the first two equations of \eqref{eq1.3} with $\psi_Ru$ and $\psi_Rb$, respectively.
-We add the resulting equations together and integrate by parts.
-Additionally, we can derive a local energy inequality for the Hall-MHD equations, which differs from \eqref{eq3.4} by just one additional term:
+We then take the $L^2$ inner products of the first two equations in \eqref{eq1.3} with $\psi_Ru$ and $\psi_Rb$, respectively, sum the resulting identities, and integrate by parts.
+In this way, we obtain a local energy inequality for the Hall-MHD equations, which differs from \eqref{eq3.4} by only two additional terms:

-The estimation of $I_1-I_6$ are the same as those in the proof of Theorem 1.1, so we only need to estimate $I_7$.
+The estimation of $I_1-I_6$ are the same as those in the proof of Theorem 1.1, so we only need to estimate $I_7$ and $I_8$.

 To begin with, in order to estimate $I_7$, we apply Gagliardo-Nirenberg inequality to estimate $\|b\|_{\mathrm{L}^\frac{6}{3-2\beta}(B_{\frac{3}{2}R}\backslash B_{\frac{3}{4}R})}$ as follows